Edie Hooton, former State Representative and candidate for University of Colorado Board of Regents District 2.

 Endorsements

-Over 60 elected local Democratic leaders we trust have vetted this race, and they trust Edie.
-These Mayors, Legislators, Commissioners, and City Council members know what CU needs at this perilous moment.
+Over 65 local Democratic community leaders we trust have vetted this race and they trust Edie.
+These Mayors, Legislators, Commissioners and City Council members know what CU needs at this perilous moment.

 A principled fighter